-STATEMENT OF JAMES HUBBARD, OF COLORADO, NOMI-NATED TO BE UNDER SECRETARY FOR NATURAL RE-SOURCES AND ENVIRONMENT, U.S. DEPARTMENT OF AGRI-CULTURE
+STATEMENT OF JAMES HUBBARD, OF COLORADO, NOMINATED TO BE UNDER SECRETARY FOR NATURAL RESOURCES AND ENVIRONMENT, U.S. DEPARTMENT OF AGRICULTURE but they, too, are watching.

-Mr. HUBBARD.
+Mr. Hubbard.
 Chairman Roberts, Ranking Member Stabenow, and members of the Committee, I thank you for your time and consideration today for my nomination as Under Secretary for Natural Resources and the Environment at the U.S. Department of Agriculture.
 I would like to thank President Trump for the nomination and Secretary Perdue for his support.

 I was raised in Kansas, and it was a good upbringing, sir.
 It was with the working people close to the land.
 My commitments run deep.
 I did marry my wife, Cindy, 53 years ago, and she is with me here today.
-Three daughters and seven grandchildren are not, but they, too, are watching.
+Three daughters and seven grandchildren are not,